One person dead in crash near Mantua, sheriff’s office says ‘please do not drink and drive’

-A car crash on Thursday in the Mount Pisgah area has resulted in the death of one person, according to Cache County Sheriff’s Office.
+A car crash last Thursday in the Mount Pisgah area near the summit of Sardine Canyon has resulted in the death of one person, according to Cache County Sheriff’s Office.

 In a statement from Lt.
 Mikelshan Bartschi, deputies responded to the fatal accident around 5:30 p.m.
 Deputies found a Jeep at the scene that had left a dirt roadway and a single occupant had been ejected from the vehicle.